scala/scala3/docs/docs/reference/extend/local-coherence.md

 in a [paper at the Scala Symposium 2017](https://adelbertc.github.io/publications/typeclasses-scala17.pdf).

-Note that if we assume `List` as the actual implementation, this ambiguity is a false negative, since `List`'s implementation of `map` is the same for `Monad` and `Traverse`, being defined in the common extension `Applicative`.
+Note that if we assume `List` as the actual implementation, this ambiguity is a false negative, since `List`'s implementation of `map` is the same for `Monad` and `Traverse`, being defined in the common extension `ListApplicative`.
 But in general, a type might well have two different implementations for `map` (or `Functor` methods in general) when seen as a `Monad` or as a `Traverse`.

-The (as yes tentative) idea to solve the problem is to allow a way to constrain implicit values to have common implementations for some of their super-traits.
+The (as yet tentative) idea to solve the problem is to provide a way to constrain implicit values to have common implementations for some of their super-traits.

 This can be done by introducing a predefined type constructor `Super[_]` as a member of all implementation objects of typeclass traits.
 If `impl` is an implementation object for type `I` and typeclass trait `T`, and `U` is a typeclass trait extended by `T`, then `impl.Super[U]` would give the type of the implementation object from which `impl` obtains all implementations of `U`.
 For instance, assuming the factored instance declarations in the last section,